kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - 2 single-family endpoints per backend pod: Make no change to the [Kubernetes Endpoints API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#endpoints-v1-core).
 Treat each IPv4/IPv6 address as separate, distinct endpoints, and include each address in the comma-separated list of addresses in an 'Endpoints' API object.
 - 1 dual-stack endpoint per backend pod: Modify the [Kubernetes Endpoints API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#endpoints-v1-core) so that each endpoint can be associated with a pair of IPv4/IPv6 addresses.

-Given a phased approach, the 2 single-family endpoint approach represents the least distruptive change.
+Given a phased approach, the 2 single-family endpoint approach represents the least disruptive change.
 Services will select only the endpoints that match the `spec.ipFamily` defined in the Service.

 For example, for a Service named `my-service` that has the `spec.ipFamily` set to IPv4 would only have endpoints only from the IPv4 address family.